santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

 **Research overview:** during the past few years, my work has mainly involved bioinformatics analyses of genomic datasets to answer evolutionary questions.
 My research has led to a number of discoveries, including insights into the <a href="https://onlinelibrary.wiley.com/doi/10.1111/mec.14986" target="_blank">adaptation to high‐altitude habitats in honey bees</a>, the <a href="https://doi.org/10.1016/j.ympev.2021.107167" target="_blank">diversification of Neotropical frogs in the Andes</a>, and the <a href="https://doi.org/10.1371/journal.pone.0149985" target="_blank">high levels of cryptic diversity in the reptiles of the Socotra Archipelago</a>.

 **Future plans:** I am happy to explore interesting evolutionary topics and to establish new collaborations with scientists around the world.
-If you need assistance with anything related to my [PUBLICATIONS](https://santiagomonteromendieta.github.io/publications/), I can help you.
+My email is not shared in this page to avoid spam but you can contact me via social networks.

 <details>
   <summary><b>Bio (click to show)</b></summary>